Alhambra Dog Bite Lawyers

 Steps To Take After A Dog Bite Incident In Alhambra

-Our Alhambra dog bite lawyers will provide relentless support during this challenging time.
-We will help protect your rights and guide you through the process.
-Contact us today at (888) 488-1391 to have your case reviewed for free.
+- Seek Legal Guidance — Alhambra dog bite lawyers can provide guidance during this challenging time.
+We can help explain your legal options and assist you through the process.

 Personal Injury: An attack that took place when a homeless man used an unsecured baseball bat in the Walmart store to attack a husband and wife who were shopping nearby.
 The jury found that Walmart was 50 percent liable for the attack, and the amount of the judgment against the company exceeded $30,000,000.– BRIAN BEECHER